A Guide Through M&A – Types of Mergers and Acquisitions

 A reverse merger occurs when a private company acquires a public company to attain publicly-listed status.
 It’s quicker to attain public firm status through reverse merger.

-Reverse mergers allow business to grow and reach new markets.
-This increases the profitability of a business and strengthens its credibility.
+Reverse mergers allow businesses to grow and reach new markets, increasing their profitability and credibility.

-However, it’s disadvantage lies in the same area as its advantage.
+However, its disadvantage lies in the same area as its advantage.
 The reverse merger is the most risky way to go public.
-If employees don’t have prior experience of working in public companies then they will not be prepared for the extensive and expensive compliance requirements of being a publicly-traded company.
+If employees don’t have prior experience working in public companies, they will not be prepared for the extensive and expensive compliance requirements of being a publicly traded company.

-It is important for firms involving in a reverse merger to maintain enough funds to continue operations even after the merger and gaining adequate knowledge on regulatory requirements.
+Firms involved in a reverse merger must maintain enough funds to continue operations even after the merger and gain adequate knowledge of regulatory requirements.

 Differences Between Mergers and Acquisitions